-The winter months can bring a cloud of melancholy to even the most positive of spirits, but for some it’s a more than just a dip in mood, it’s a perennial winter of discontent.
-Seasonal Affective Disorder, or SAD, is a form of depression that the NHS estimates affects one in 15 people in the UK during winter months.
+The winter months can bring a cloud of melancholy to even the most positive of spirits, but for some, it’s more than just a dip in mood, it’s a perennial winter of discontent.
+Seasonal Affective Disorder, or SAD, is a form of depression that the NHS estimates affect one in 15 people in the UK during the winter months.
 Symptoms include lethargy, apathy, having trouble sleeping, mood swings, carb and sugary food cravings and generally feeling low and well, sad.
 If you’re battling the winter blues, here are some top tips to give your mental health a boost and beat the winter blues…

 TIP 1: Let there be light

-A key trigger for SAD is lack of light.
+A key trigger for SAD is the lack of light.
 When we are exposed to sunlight, it activates our feel-good hormones.
 Whilst swapping a British winter for three months in the Caribbean isn’t an option for most of us, getting outside in the natural light is more beneficial than hiding under the duvet.

 If the grey skies are not hitting the spot, try Light Therapy.
 It involves sitting in front of, or under, a light box that artificially stimulates bright sunlight helping to re-set the body’s circadian rhythms.
-Just 30 minutes regular use can have a positive impact on your mood.
+Just 30 minutes of regular use can have a positive impact on your mood.